AdrienMrl/react-challenge/README.md

 ## Available Scripts

-To get started running this React app, run the folling scripts in the directory:
+To get started running this React app, run the following scripts in the directory:

 `yarn`